£10 Off Orders Over £250 (Inc Vat)

 Step 8: Allow to Dry

-Give the sealant ample time to dry according to the manufacturer's instructions.
+Give the sealant time to dry according to the manufacturer's instructions.
 This typically takes 24 hours or more, depending on the type and brand of sealant you use.

 Once the sealant is fully dry, check to ensure that the draughts have been effectively sealed.